Login

 WHAT SHOULD I AVOID WHILE TAKING PIMTREA?

-As with any new prescription, you should go over anything you’re already taking with your doctor or Pandia Health Care Advisor before starting on Pimtrea.
+As with any new prescription, you should go over anything you’re already taking with your doctor before starting Pimtrea.
 This includes recreational drugs, over-the-counter meds, and even herbal supplements.
 Even something that seems relatively harmless such as St. John’s wort can cause Pimtrea to be less effective at preventing pregnancy.
-There are certain meds you should absolutely bring up.
+There are certain meds you should absolutely bring up because they interfere with birth control pills.
 These are aromatase inhibitors, cancer, HIV, seizure, and chronic hepatitis C medications.

 HOW MUCH IS PIMTREA WITHOUT INSURANCE?

-If you choose to pay out-of-pocket, Pimtrea is $25 per pack or $60 for 3 packs.
-You can save money as well by choosing any other Pimtrea generics, such as Volnea, Bekyree, Viorele, Kimidess, Simliya.
+If you don’t have insurance or choose to pay, Pimtrea is $21 per pack or $48 for 3 packs.
+Pimtrea is a generic and there are other Pimtrea generics, such as Volnea, Bekyree, Viorele, Kimidess, Simliya.
 Generics have the SAME active ingredients and dosage as the name brand.
 Watch our video explaining generics vs. brand birth control pills.

 DOES PIMTREA STOP YOUR PERIOD?

-No, Pimtrea birth control does not stop your periods.
+You can use Pimtrea to stop your period.
+But if you take Pimtrea birth control “the regular way” (meaning 1 pill each day from the pack in order), it does not stop your periods.
 There are 28 tablets on each packet and you will have a bleed on the last 7 days of each pack (aka placebo week).
-If you want to skip your period you can use Pimtrea for it.
-Learn more about #PeriodsOptional and how to skip your period here.
+If you want to skip your monthly bleed you can use Pimtrea to do that by skipping the last week of pills.
+Learn more about how you can make your #PeriodsOptional and how to skip your period here or ask your doctor at Pandia Health, the experts on birth control and skipping monthly bleeds.

 From the Blog